By: Michelle S. McIntyre-Brewer

 United Way of the Capital Region

-Post Traumatic Stress Disorder, more commonly referred to as PTSD, is a very serious psychiatric condition that is the center of a lot of discussion recently due to the re-adjustment phase of Service Members returning from deployment.
+Post Traumatic Stress Disorder, more commonly referred to as PTSD, is a very serious psychiatric condition that is the center of a lot of discussions recently due to the re-adjustment phase of Service Members returning from deployment.
 This article is not a replacement for professional medical advice, rather it is a tool intended to help better educate the reader about PTSD through the sharing of resources currently available.

 The National Institutes of Mental Health define PTSD as “an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
 Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents, or military combat” (www.nimh.nih.gov).
 Only a qualified mental health professional can diagnose PTSD.